Buffalo Bill Center of the West

 The Buffalo Bill Center of the West, formerly known as the Buffalo Bill Historical Center, is a complex of five museums and a research library featuring art and artifacts of the American West located in Cody, Wyoming.
-The five museums include the Buffalo Bill Museum, the Plains Indians Museum, the Whitney Western Art Museum, the Draper Natural History Museum, and the Cody Firearms Museum.
+The five museums are the Buffalo Bill Museum, Plains Indians Museum, Whitney Western Art Museum, Draper Natural History Museum, and Cody Firearms Museum.
 Founded in 1917 to preserve the legacy and vision of Col. William F. "Buffalo Bill" Cody, the Buffalo Bill Center of the West is the oldest and most comprehensive museum complex of the West.

 Background

 The complex can be traced to 1917, when the Buffalo Bill Memorial Association was established after the death of William F. Cody, the original Buffalo Bill.
 Gradually other elements were added to what started as a historical center.
 The current seven-acre building has more than 50,000 artifacts and holds five museums.

 Since 2008, the center has been part of the Smithsonian Affiliates program, the first museum complex in Wyoming to have this status.
 As an Affiliate, the Center of the West has hosted Smithsonian artifacts.
-It has also recently loaned some of its own vast collections to a Smithsonian exhibition in Washington, D.C.
+It has also loaned some of its own vast collections to a Smithsonian exhibition in Washington, D.C.